Daniel Berlind

 Overdue accounts receivable: If customers consistently delay their payments, it can impact your cash flow and result in bad debt.

-High-risk clients: Sometimes, you may offer credit to clients with a history of financial instability, increasing the chances of bad debt.
+High-risk clients: Occasionally, you may extend credit to clients with a history of financial instability, which increases the likelihood of bad debt.

-Forgotten debts: Business owners often fail to follow up on outstanding debts, which can eventually turn into bad debt.
+Forgotten debts: Business owners often fail to follow up on outstanding debts, which can ultimately become bad debt.

 Nobody wants to experience bad debt, so why does it persist?
-Understanding its main causes can help you address potential issues proactively.
+Understanding its leading causes can help you address potential issues proactively.

 Poor financial management: Inadequate financial management can lead to errors in billing, collection, and debt tracking, increasing the risk of bad debt.